The Deer Hunter of Fallward, and his Throne of the Marsh

 Immediately after sleep, which they normally extend into the day, they wash themselves, usually with warm water because it is often winter for them.
 After washing, they eat: everyone has their own chair and table.
 Then they leave armed for business, but no less often to banquets.
 Drinking all day and night is not a shame for anyone.
 As often happens with drunkards, violent quarrels take place, rarely ending in swearing, but more often in murder and bloodshed.

-Besides the fact that alcohol abuse was apparently quite a social issue, even for the Romans to be noticed, Tacitus describes that everyone had their own seat and table.
-In the grave of a little girl, baptized Frauke by the researchers, a fully preserved stool and a small table, both with turned wooden legs, have been excavated (see image).
-Although his writings are two centuries older, this seems to confirm what Tacitus wrote, that everyone had their own chair and table.
+Aside from the evident social issue of alcohol consumption—significant enough to be noted by the Romans—Tacitus observed that everyone had their own seat and table.
+This observation is strikingly supported by the Fallward excavations: in the grave of a young girl, affectionately named Frauke by the researchers, archaeologists uncovered a fully preserved stool and a small table, both with turned wooden legs (see image).
+Although Tacitus wrote two centuries earlier, these finds appear to confirm his account that each person had their own chair and table.
+Amazing, we think.

-Another grave is that of a woman aged between 45 and 55, which was a respectable age back then.
-She wore jewellery like finger rings, a bronze hairpin, a silver fibula, and two tutulus fibulas, i.e., conical-shaped brooches, as well as a necklace of glass beads.
-She also wore leather shoes.
-The woman’s body was wrapped in leather and was laid on an oak plank with cushions made of reed.
-Part of the grave gifts was a wooden vessel with a beautiful round-turned lid, two bowls, and pottery.
-Besides these utensils, again thin rods of hazel wood were also ritually placed in the grave.
+Another remarkable grave belonged to a woman aged between 45 and 55 years—a considerable age for the period.
+She was adorned with a variety of jewellery, including finger rings, a bronze hairpin, a silver fibula, and two conical tutulus fibulas, as well as a necklace of glass beads.
+She wore leather shoes, and her body was wrapped in leather and laid on an oak plank, with reed cushions beneath.
+Among the grave goods were a wooden vessel with a finely turned round lid, two bowls, and several pieces of pottery.
+As in the child’s grave, slender hazel rods were ritually placed alongside her remains, continuing the tradition of symbolic protection.

-A third noticeable grave is that of a little girl of about one and a half years old, dated to the first half of the fifth century.
-The girl wore woollen clothes, silver-plated fibulas, and glass beads.
-She was buried in an old trough, together with a hazel wood rod, and, above all, covered with flowers.
-Flowers included clover, red bartsia, and autumn hawkbit, among others.
-The grief of the family members is almost tangible.
+A third remarkable grave belonged to a little girl of about one and a half years, dated to the first half of the fifth century.
+She wore woollen clothing, silver-plated fibulas, and glass beads.
+The girl was laid to rest in an old trough, accompanied by a hazel wood rod, and, most strikingly, covered with a layer of flowers.
+These included clover, red bartsia, and autumn hawkbit, among others.
+The care taken in her burial makes the grief of her family almost palpable.

-After these female graves an interesting male grave.
-It is the grave of a man approximately 40 years old, dated between 405-422.
-He was laid on a bed of reed and buried together with a longbow made of hazel wood and several arrows.
-Curiously, the bow lacked the tendon, and the arrows lacked iron heads.
-In fact, they were never used.
+After the female graves, an intriguing male burial emerges.
+It belongs to a man of approximately 40 years, dated between 405 and 422.
+He was laid on a bed of reed and buried with a longbow made of hazel wood and several arrows.
+Curiously, the bow lacked a bowstring, and the arrows had no iron heads—in fact, they were never used.

 Boat graves

-One boat grave consists of a female buried in a dugout canoe dated to the first quarter of the fifth century.
-She was laid on a bed of hay too.
-Grave gifts were a stool and two wooden bowls.
-The other, more striking boat grave was located at the border of the grave field and contained the biggest inventory of grave gifts.
-It is the grave of a male - who was named Heinrich by the researchers - also dated to the mid-fifth century (Schön 2006, Peek et al 2022).
+One boat grave contained a female, buried in a dugout canoe dated to the first quarter of the fifth century.
+She was laid on a bed of hay, and her grave goods included a stool and two wooden bowls.
+The other, more striking boat grave was situated at the edge of the gravefield and contained the most extensive array of grave goods.
+It belonged to a male—given the name Heinrich by the researchers—and is dated to the mid-fifth century (Schön 2006, Peek et al 2022).

-Part of the inventory of the male's boat grave was again a personal table made of field maple with turned wooden legs, just like in the young girl's grave described above.
-Furthermore, a bowl made of sycamore and a vessel made of alder wood in the shape of a bird, perhaps a pelican (see image), were found.
-But there was even more stunning stuff in this second boat grave.
+Among the grave goods in the male’s boat grave was a personal table made of field maple with turned wooden legs, reminiscent of the young girl’s grave described earlier.
+Additionally, a bowl crafted from sycamore and an alder-wood vessel shaped like a bird—possibly a pelican (see image)—were found.
+Yet the grave held even more remarkable and striking artifacts beyond these.

-Know that these dugout canoes correspond with the description the Roman writer Pliny gave in his book Naturalis Historia of the vessels of the pirates living along the North Sea coast in the first century AD (Looijenga, et al 2017).
+It is worth noting that these dugout canoes match the description provided by the Roman writer Pliny in his Naturalis Historia, where he detailed the vessels used by pirates along the North Sea coast in the first century AD (Looijenga et al 2017).

 An interesting discovery is a runic inscription together with an image of a Late Roman merchant ship carved on a worked bone with a hole in it, found at the mouth of the River Weser and dated probably early fifth century.
 It reads ᛚᛟᚲᛟᛗ:ᚺMᚱ lokom her which translates to ‘I look here’ or ‘behold here.’
 A possible explanation of the text is that it is a charm against enemy fleet (Haywood 1991).
 Or was it related to piracy?
 The inscription illustrates the connectedness of this region with the Roman world (see further below) and with seafaring.